 30 August - 1 September 2016, Brisbane

-The Conservation through Sustainable Use of Wildlife Conference will be held from 30 August - 1 September 2016 at the Pullman Brisbane King George Square, Brisbane, Queensland.
+The Conservation through Sustainable Use of Wildlife Conference was held from 30 August - 1 September 2016 at the Pullman Brisbane King George Square, Brisbane, Queensland.

 Wildlife and habitat conservation has traditionally been conducted via a public and private reserve network system.
 However, there has been concern that this type of conservation alone does not adequately provide for long-term conservation of some species.
 One alternative conservation pathway to this reserve system is conservation through the sustainable use of wildlife.
 Managing wildlife as an important resource is one strategy among many that together can achieve important conservation goals.

 The original “Conservation through Sustainable Use of Wildlife” conference was held at The University of Queensland’s St Lucia in February 1994.
 This landmark event brought together landholders, scientists, industry and NGO representatives to discuss this important topic.
 More than two decades have passed since the original conference and the sustainable use of wildlife continues to be an important conservation tool throughout Australia and New Zealand – and further afield.
-Now is a great time to review this important field of conservation and provide some input and guidance for the future.
+This year was a great time to review this important field of conservation and provided some input and guidance for the future.

-- Learn about what others are doing in this space
+- Learned about what others are doing in this space

-- Present/share your experiences of conservation and sustainable use
+- Presented/shared experiences of conservation and sustainable use

-- Help shape the future of sustainable use of wildlife
+- Helped shape the future of sustainable use of wildlife

-- Rub shoulders with other wildlife conservation professionals and students: there will be plenty of networking in the welcome reception/poster session, the session breaks and the conference dinner.
+- Rubbed shoulders with other wildlife conservation professionals and students at the welcome reception, the session breaks and the conference dinner.